China hits back after US tariffs

 BEIJING: China has launched an anti-dumping investigation into sorghum imports from the United States, spurring worries of a brewing tit-for-tat trade war between the world’s top two economies.

-The commerce ministry announced the self-initiated probe on Sunday, just weeks after President Donald Trump’s administration slapped its latest batch of tariffs on Chinese goods.
+The country’s Ministry of Commerce announced the self-initiated probe on Sunday, just weeks after US President Donald Trump’s administration slapped its latest batch of tariffs on Chinese goods.

 The ministry did not immediately announce any new tariffs on the grain, though, and the results of the dumping investigation are not expected until next February.